rbind/cheap_shots/content/post/reasons-to-live.md

 species, including humans, have this right.
 We (may be) the first species with the (dubious) ability to question this right.

-Essentially this is Harari's belief that humanity is unique and most important among species.
+Yuval Harari, in *Sapiens*, asserts that atheists believe in a superhuman order, that humanity is unique and most important among species.
+This belief is my right to exist.
 I believe that any living thing, conscious enough to conceive of the question, would come to the same conclusion.

 Harari goes farther.
 He asserts that the "Worship of Humanity" includes the belief